proj4js/proj4js/README.md

     - 'EPSG:900913'
     - 'EPSG:102113'

-defined projections can also be accessed through the proj4.defs function (`proj4.defs('EPSG:4326')`).
+Defined projections can also be accessed through the proj4.defs function (`proj4.defs('EPSG:4326')`).

 proj4.defs can also be used to define a named alias: